corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 This contract has no verification logic and should only be used for testing purposes.
 The state itself has a `testField` property defined for JSON representation and constructing queries.

-To represent a state as a JSON string, use `ContractStateVaultJsonFactory` and do the following:
+To represent a state as a JSON string, use `ContractStateVaultJsonFactory` as follows:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}